1995parham/dotfiles/README.md

   | Processor | `Apple M2 Pro 10 (6 performance and 4 efficiency)` |
   |  Memory   |             `LPDDR5 - Micron - 16 GB`              |

-The username is always set to [`parham`](https://en.wikipedia.org/wiki/Parham).

-### Elahe

 - [`tantive-iv`](https://en.wikipedia.org/wiki/Tantive_IV): MacBook Pro (17,1) given by Snapp, and it should return to them when I decide to leave.
-The last `macOS` installation happened on 14 Oct 2023. ✅
+The last `macOS Ventura` installation happened on 1 Apr 2024. ✅

   |   Type    |                     Value                     |
   | :-------: | :-------------------------------------------: |